 Is salt therapy safe for children?

-Yes.
+Absolutely!
 Salt therapy is a completely drug-free treatment for children and adults.
-Children as young as 3 months have benefitted greatly and respond quickly and effectively to Halotherapy.
+Children as young as 3 months have benefited greatly and respond quickly and effectively to Halotherapy.
 Children are more prone to respiratory problems because they pick up more viruses and their lungs are not fully developed until about the age of 9.
 In addition, the environment is filled with pollutants which children have a harder time keeping at bay.

 Is salt therapy safe for pregnant women?